anywhichway/ipvfs/README.md

 ## async ipfs.files.versioned.read(path:string,{all,withMetadata,withHistory,withRoot}={})

 Reads a versioned file and returns the changed contents as chunks of strings or buffers (depending on content stored) unless `all` is set to true, in which can the entire content is returned at once.
-In the current version `all` MUST be set to true.
-Chunking is not yet supported.
-The API is designed this way to better mirror the regular files API.

 The path may end with one of: